arkency/react-book-chapter-credit-card-input/README.md

-This is the part of the Arkademy.
+This repo is part of the "React.js by Example" course.
+You can get this class (and many others + Discord) at Arkademy.dev
-You can buy the Arkademy here: http://arkademy.dev/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).